krishaamer/green-filter-research/research/literature/sustainability.md

     outside the donut.
 The space donut represents a state of equuilibrium and balance on spaceship Earth.

+-   @fanningSocialShortfallEcological2021 data for the donut: “The social shortfall and ecological overshoot of nations”

 -   @oikosdenktankWebinarDoughnutEconomics2021 donut in brussels,
     belgium. everything has to be adapted to the place and context
     @brusselsdonutHomeBrusselsDonut2022